top of page

 Jim Montgomery

-Jim is the proud pet Dad of Auzzi, Claire, Sage, Tisket and Yoshi.
+Jim is the proud pet Dad of Auzzi, Sage and Tisket

 He is a past member of the Board of Directors at Lucky Dog Rescue in Colorado Springs, where he held the responsibility of recruiting and training the volunteer staff.
 In a trainer capacity, he worked with the dogs on intake evals, training and development of protocols for rehabilitation of the animals.
 Jim also completed an apprenticeship dog training program with Lucky Dog Training focusing on behavioral characteristics of surrendered animals and rehabilitation of fearful or reactive behaviors.
 Over the years, he has provided foster care and training for numerous homeless pets.